 Surfer SEO integrates with WordPress as well.
 This occurs through Surfer’s plugin that you can install for free to automate tasks between Surfer and WordPress.

 For example, you can export an article from Surfer’s content editor to WordPress for publishing to a new or existing draft.
-Another way that this plugins works is by moving posts from WordPress to the content editor.
+Another way that this plugin works is by moving posts from WordPress to the content editor.

 At the moment, the plugin supports the two basic WordPress editors and builders.
 These are Gutenberg and Classic Editor.